jaimetur/PhotoMigrator/help/4-google-takeout.md

 7. Move all the Albums into `<OUTPUT_FOLDER>/Albums` subfolder and the Photos that does not belong to any album to `<OUTPUT_FOLDER>/No-Albums` folder.
 This step can be skipped using argument _`-gsma, --google-skip-move-albums`_

-8. (Optional) If flag `--grdf, --google-remove-duplicates-files` is detected, the Tool will look for any duplicate file on `<OUTPUT_FOLDER>` (ignoring symbolic links), and will remove all duplicates keeping only the principal file (giving more priority to duplicates files found into any album folder than those found on `ALL_PHOTOS` folder.
+8. (Optional) If flag `-grdf, --google-remove-duplicates-files` is detected, the Tool will look for any duplicate file on `<OUTPUT_FOLDER>` (ignoring symbolic links), and will remove all duplicates keeping only the principal file (giving more priority to duplicates files found into any album folder than those found on `ALL_PHOTOS` folder.

-9. Look into the `<OUTPUT_FOLDER>` for any symbolic link broken and try to fix them by looking for the original file where the symlink is pointing to.
+9. (Optional) if flag `-gcsa, --google-create-symbolic-albums` is detected, the Took will look into the `<OUTPUT_FOLDER>` for any symbolic link broken and try to fix them by looking for the original file where the symlink is pointing to.

-10. (Optional) If flag `--graf, --google-rename-albums-folders` is detected, the Tool rename all albums folders within `<OUTPUT_FOLDER>` based on content dates.
+10. (Optional) If flag `-graf, --google-rename-albums-folders` is detected, the Tool rename all albums folders within `<OUTPUT_FOLDER>` based on content dates.

 11. Remove all empty folders found within `<OUTPUT_FOLDER>` since sonetime after remove duplicates or move albums some folder may result empty.